ThiagoRGoveia/nfe-facil-api/README.md

 This repository contains a DEMO for a backend service for the an application that uses LLMs to extract data from documents.
 It is a monorepo managed with pnpm workspaces, containing multiple NestJS applications and libraries.

+It is deployed using the Serverless Stack (SST) on AWS and uses SQS for message processing.

 ## About the project

 The project is structured as a monorepo with the following applications: